-If you’re a Coca-Cola fan, LaGrange is a great place to experience some important “firsts” in the history of Coke and maybe even pick up some treasures for your collection.
+If you’re a Coca-Cola fan, LaGrange offers a unique opportunity to experience some of the brand’s earliest innovations—and maybe even uncover a few treasures of your own along the way.

 In 1908, the innovative George S. Cobb, Sr. was picked to lead the LaGrange and West Point territories.
 The LaGrange Reporter wrote about the “flourishing enterprise” in its modern new headquarters on Broad Street as well as Cobb, the “energetic and capable manager of this prosperous plant.”
 By 1909, business warranted adding a West Point Coca-Cola Bottling Company too.
 The West Point plant is still going and is unique in that it operates in two different time zones (Eastern and Central time)!